Best rural internet providers

 Rural internet technology types

 To help you find the best broadband providers in your area, we’ve ranked the various internet service types available in rural areas based on pricing, speed and reliability.
-While fixed wireless internet and 5G Home Internet are the best options for rural residents overall because it gets you the fastest speeds for the best price, they are not as widely available as other options, such as DSL and satellite.
-DSL and satellite are not ideal options for working from home, which is why fixed wireless and home internet are better options if available.
+While fixed wireless internet and 5G home internet are the best options for rural residents overall because they get you the fastest speeds for the best price, they are not as widely available as other options, such as DSL and satellite.

-5G Home Internet requires you to live close to a cell tower to receive a signal.
-There are a couple of types of technology that allow for fixed wireless internet for rural areas, including focused point-to-point wireless technology (Rise Broadband and AT&T) and 5G home internet (Verizon, AT&T and T-Mobile).
+5G home internet requires you to live close to a cell tower to receive a signal.
 You’ll need to live close to a cellular tower to get fixed internet from providers such as Rise Broadband, AT&T, Verizon or others.
 Internet speeds can range from 1 to 1,000 Mbps.

 DSL – Affordable and high monthly data allowances

 Unlike cable or fiber optic internet, DSL internet uses existing phone lines to carry service.
-If you have telephone lines to your house, you might have access to DSL from providers such as AT&T, CenturyLink or Windstream.
 Internet speeds can range from 1 to 140 Mbps.

 Satellite – Available virtually everywhere and usually unlimited

 Satellite internet is a great option for rural-area residents because it’s available virtually anywhere.
-All you need is a clear view of the southern sky to be eligible for satellite internet from Hughesnet, Viasat and, currently, in some areas, Elon Musk’s Starlink satellite company.
-Internet speeds can range from 12 to 100 Mbps with the typical satellite providers but up to 150 Mbps with Starlink (and soon to be faster).
+All you need is a clear view of the southern sky to be eligible for satellite internet from Hughesnet, Viasat and, in some areas, Starlink.

 Alternative options for rural internet service

-- White space internet — A new use for old technology, white space internet uses the vacant radio waves “between” TV broadcast channels to carry internet signals.
-This is a relatively new internet service type, so not many providers or plans are currently available, but more could emerge in the near future.
+- White space internet – A new use for old technology, white space internet uses the vacant radio waves “between” TV broadcast channels to carry internet signals

-- Dial-up — Yes, dial-up is still around and a viable option for rural areas, and it’s a decent and cheap internet option for those in rural areas needing the internet for little more than checking email.
-You’ll need a home telephone line and likely a compatible modem for service from AOL Online, People PC, EarthLink or other dial-up providers.
-Keep in mind, internet speeds top out at a humble 56 Kbps (0.056 Mbps).
+- Dial-up – Yes, dial-up is still around and a viable option for rural areas, and it’s a decent and cheap internet option for those in rural areas needing the internet for little more than checking email.
+You’ll need a home telephone line, but remember that speeds top out at a humble 56 Kbps (0.056 Mbps)

-- Mobile hotspots — Some smartphones can be used as a mobile hotspot within your home, for an added fee, of course.
-Check with your cellphone provider to see what hotspot options are available for you.
-This can be a flexible option but make sure your wireless carrier supports the rural areas.
-You can also purchase standalone hotspot devices, such as a Verizon Jetpack or Skyroam Solis.
-While mobile hotspots are generally intended for temporary internet use, they could serve as a home internet option for users who don’t connect too often.
+- Mobile hotspots – Some smartphones can be used as mobile hotspots within your home, for an added fee, of course.
+Check with your cellphone provider to see what hotspot options are available for you

 Rural internet FAQs